mbland/elistman/README.md

 1. Check whether the UID matches that from the DynamoDB record.
    1. If not, return the `NOT_FOUND` page.
 1. Set the `SubscriberStatus` of the record to `Verified`.
-1. Send a `SUBSCRIBED` email containing the unsubscribe link.
 1. Return the `SUBSCRIBED` page.

 ### Responding to an unsubscribe request